akavel/rsrc/README.txt

   -arch="386": architecture of output file - one of: 386, [EXPERIMENTAL: amd64]
-  -data="": path to raw data file to embed [WARNING: useless for Go 1.4+] -ico="": comma-separated list of paths to .ico files to embed -manifest="": path to a Windows manifest file to embed -o="rsrc.syso": name of output COFF (.res or .syso) file
+  -data="": path to raw data file to embed [WARNING: useless for Go 1.4+] -ico="": comma-separated list of paths to .ico files to embed -version="": path to a JSON file for version info -manifest="": path to a Windows manifest file to embed -o="rsrc.syso": name of output COFF (.res or .syso) file